-- Non-essential uses and curtailment such uses; - Possible difficulties such as intakes needing to be lowered (based on river and reservoir forecasts); and - The need to secure rural water supplies by deepening pump intakes.
+- Non-essential uses and curtailment of such uses: - Possible difficulties such as the need to lower intakes (based on river and reservoir forecasts); and - The need to secure rural water supplies by deepening pump intakes.

 Levels of Drought:

 There are several levels of drought depending on the length of the dry period and the time of the year.
 Drought pertaining to crops and forest fires can develop quite quickly following a period of below average precipitation.
 Surface water drought with respect to farm dugouts can occur quickly during the spring if there is little or no spring runoff.
 A more general surface water drought with low reservoir and low river levels tends to develop after a somewhat longer period of dry weather of a few seasons.
 Groundwater drought is the last to develop and may require many years of dry weather to develop.